 Re quired communication Re eference Pla nning and audit approach • Audit Plan Со mmunication of the planned scope and timing of the audit including any limitations.
-Siç pnificant findings from the audit > Report to those charge • Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures with governance • Significant difficulties, if any, encountered during the audit • Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking • Expected modifications to the audit report • Other matters if any, significant to the oversight of the financial reporting process Mi sstatements • Report to those charged • Uncorrected misstatements and their effect on our audit opinion with governance • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Fraud • Report to those charge Enquiries of the Corporate Governance & Finance Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity with governance • Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • A discussion of any other matters related to fraud Re lated parties • Report to those charge nificant matters arising during the audit in connection with the entity's related ties including, when applicable: with governance • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ex ternal confirmations Report to those charged with governance Report to those charge • Management's refusal for us to request confirmations • Inability to obtain relevant and reliable audit evidence from other procedures Со nsideration of laws and regulations • Report to those charge Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off with governance • Enquiry of the Corporate Governance & Finance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Corporate Governance & Finance Committee may be aware of
+Siç nificant findings from the audit • Audit Results Report &gt; Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures • Significant difficulties, if any, encountered during the audit &gt; Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking • Expected modifications to the audit report &gt; Other matters if any, significant to the oversight of the financial reporting process Mi sstatements • Audit Results Report • Uncorrected misstatements and their effect on our audit opinion • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Fra aud &gt; Audit Results Report • Enquiries of the Corporate Governance & Finance Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity • Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • A discussion of any other matters related to fraud Re lated parties • Audit Results Report nificant matters arising during the audit in connection with the entity's related ties including, when applicable: • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ex ternal confirmations • Audit Results Report • Management's refusal for us to request confirmations • • Inability to obtain relevant and reliable audit evidence from other procedures Со nsideration of laws and regulations • Audit Results Report &gt; Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off • Enquiry of the Corporate Governance & Finance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Corporate Governance & Finance Committee may be aware of